 Reduce size of lawn:

 Lawns can be an attractive and useful part of a landscape, but are not considered “sustainable landscaping” due to the large inputs of water, labor and often chemicals to keep them healthy.
 Many people find that even while reducing the lawn area, they can still meet the need for children’s or pet’s play area.
 A smaller lawn requires less labor and resources.
 When mowing the lawn, clippings can be left on the surface as mulch.
 Although there are no truly "drought tolerant" turf grasses, some varieties do use less water.
+View the sheet mulching video on how to remove lawn and build soil.

 Reduce Chemical Use